Who Counts as a Fiduciary

 A thing is done "in good faith" within the meaning of this article, when it is in fact done honestly, whether it be done negligently or not.

-A.R.S. § 14-7501(B)This definition protects institutions and individuals who interact with fiduciaries in routine transactions.
-It sets the bar at honesty rather than perfection, which keeps ordinary commerce from grinding to a halt every time a fiduciary account is involved.
+A.R.S. § 14-7501(B)This definition protects institutions and individuals who interact with fiduciaries.
+It sets the bar at honesty rather than perfection.
+Ordinary commerce does not grind to a halt every time a fiduciary account is involved.
+However, a breach of fiduciary duty can still create liability when the third party acts dishonestly.